- 01New construction costs are rising 8-12% — existing homes just got more valuable relative to new builds

 Prediction 2: Existing Inventory Gets More Valuable

-Simple economics.
-But most investors miss it — they're buried in their own deal spreadsheets.
-Zoom out.
 The cap rate on existing properties just improved relative to new builds.
-If you're running buy-and-hold in markets like Memphis, Indianapolis, or Kansas City, your basis looks better today than it did last month.
+If you're running buy-and-hold in markets like Memphis, Indianapolis, or Kansas City, your basis looks better today than last month.

 Prediction 3: Rehab Budgets Need a 15% Buffer

-Here's why.
-Your contractor quoted you $42,000 for a gut rehab in February.
-He locked in material prices for 60 days.
+A contractor quoted $42,000 for a gut rehab in February and locked material prices for 60 days.
 Those 60 days are up.
-His lumber costs are now 22% higher.
-His steel — up 18%.
-He's either going to come back with a change order, or he's going to cut corners you don't want cut.
+Lumber is 22% higher, steel up 18%.
+He'll either come back with a change order or cut corners you don't want cut.

 A 15% buffer on that $42,000 rehab is $6,300.
-Yeah, it shrinks your profit.
-But it's better than being $6,300 over budget with no buffer at all.
-That's the difference between a deal that works and a deal that bleeds.
+It shrinks your profit, but it's better than being $6,300 over budget with no cushion at all.
+For a full breakdown on structuring rehab budgets in this environment, check the value-add renovations guide.

 Prediction 4: Smart Investors Pivot to Cosmetic Rehabs